Parsl/parsl.github.io/_posts/2025-11-17-grouping-tasks.md

 So there are three different schemes that work towards getting results earlier in the run.

-This post and my previous one have shown that at least these two quite different goals can be expressed through a very simple language of priorities attached to tasks.
+This post and  <a href="/2025/11/08/priority.html">my previous one</a>
+have shown that at least these two quite different goals can be expressed through a very simple language of linear priorities attached to individually to tasks, using application level knowledge to generate the priorities but then without Parsl needing to understand anything more.

-I mentioned last  that some of the High Throughput Executor work was done as part of a project by Matthew Chung.
+I mentioned last time that some of the High Throughput Executor work was done as part of a project by Matthew Chung.
 The second half of that work looked at what kind of goals *cannot* be expressed as task priorities.
-An example of that is a goal to empty out batch jobs so they can be terminated early, rather than the High Throughput Executor's default behaviour of spreading work evenly across all running blocks.
+An example is a goal to empty out unnecessary batch jobs so they can be terminated, rather than the High Throughput Executor's default behaviour of spreading work evenly across all running jobs.

 <a href="https://github.com/Parsl/parsl/issues/3323">Parsl issue #3323</a>
 has a few other use cases related to this work.